 Other than a guaranteed party winner, it’s so easy to make and requires minimal effort.
 Just whip it up the day (or days!) before the event, freeze, and everyone gets to enjoy a sweet treat without you having to sweat it out in the kitchen.
 Happy Thanksgiving to you, too. 🙂

-Like our other no-churn ice cream recipes on the blog, this pumpkin ice cream needs no churning or ice cream maker to be amazing!
-Follow these simple tips and you’ll have your batch ready to enjoy in no time:
+Like our other no-churn ice cream recipes on the blog, this homemade pumpkin ice cream requires no churning or ice cream maker to be amazing!
+Follow these simple tips and you’ll have your batch ready to enjoy in no time.

 - For sturdier foam and better peak, use a heavy cream with at least 30% milk fat content

 - Make sure the heavy cream and condensed milk are very cold so the mixture whips up to maximum volume.
 You can also chill the bowl and the beaters in the freezer for about 20 to 30 minutes.

 - Start beating the cream at low speed to build smaller bubbles for a stable foam.
 When the mixture begins to thicken, increase the speed to medium and continue to beat until you reach stiff peaks.

 - Do not overbeat the whipped cream or the fat in the mixture will separate from the liquid.
 You’ve reached stiff peaks when the cream is thick and heavy and clings to the beaters.
 To check, turn the whisk up.
 The peaks should hold up proudly and should point straight up without collapsing.

 - The lighter and airy the whipped cream, the silkier the ice cream.
 Pay extra care not to deflate the cream mixture.